argriffing/arbtkf91/README.md

 Testing
 -------

-In addition to the `$ make check` step of the installation, additional python test scripts can be run with `$ nosetests`.
+Some tests are run during the `$ make check` step of the installation.
+After installation, additional python test scripts can be run with the `$ nosetests` command.

 Examples